wzh99/IRL/README.md

 ## Optimization

-Optimizations are implemented as passes of transforms on the program, which is usually the case in modern compilers.
+Optimizations are implemented as passes of transformations on the program, which is usually the case in modern compilers.
 Most of the optimizations are based on the SSA form, so transformation to that form is mandatory.
 At present, the following optimizations are supported:

 ### Global Value Numbering